Sebastianhju/Runeterra-5e/Rules/Subclasses.md

 #### **Charisma**

 **Voids Embrace**: Once a turn when you deal acid, force or necrotic damage you can attempt to charm or frighten a target.
 The target must succeed a wisdom saving throw or becomes charmed or frightened.

+---

+### True Voidling

+You completly embrace the embrace of the void, making you a True Voidling.
+As a bonus action you can spend a sorcery point to transform into a voidling creature for a minute.
+While you are in this transformation you gain the following effects.
+- You gain resistance to all incoming damage.
+- You can use _Riftwalk_ without expending sorcery points.
+- As a bonus action during your turns, you can attempt to corrupt a creature within 60ft of you.
+If the target is an ally, they gain the ability to _Riftwalk_ as a bonus action, and they gain all benefits from your active _Adaptive Transformations_ for a minute.
+If the target is an enemy they must succeed a wisdom saving throw against your spell save DC.
+If they fail you dominate them and choose how they use their next turn, then the effect falls of.
+Once a creature has ben corrupted, they cannot become corrupted in this way until they finish a long rest.
+You can only have one corrupted target at the same time.